Introduction to quantum groups: 16c. Weyl matrices

+We recognize here, up to some multiplicative factors, the four Pauli matrices.
+By working out now the details of the various constructions above, we conclude that Theorem 16.18 produces in this case the model in the statement. \end{proof}

-Observe that, since the matrix $Proj(c_ixc_j)$ depends only on the image of $x$ in the quotient $SU_2\to SO_3$, we can replace the model space $SU_2$ by the smaller space $SO_3$, if we want to.
-This is something that can be used in conjunction with the isomorphism $S_4^+\simeq SO_3^{-1}$ from section 9 above, and as explained in \cite{bb3}, our model becomes in this way something quite conceptual, algebrically speaking, as follows:
+Observe that, since the matrix $Proj(c_ixc_j)$ depends only on the image of $x$ in the quotient group $SU_2\to SO_3$, we can replace the model space $SU_2$ by the smaller space $SO_3$, if we want to, and so we have a matrix model as follows:

+This is something that can be used in conjunction with the isomorphism $S_4^+\simeq SO_3^{-1}$ from chapter 9 above, and as explained in \cite{bb1}, our model becomes in this way something quite conceptual, algebrically speaking, as follows: